 Besides featuring over four times the bandwidth and twice the coverage of AmpliFi HD, the new Alien router is also future-proof as it supports the latest Wi-Fi 6 standard, which supersedes the older 802.11ac standard.

 According to AmpliFi, the new Alien router provides twice the coverage of AmpliFi HD.
 Depending on the size and layout of your house, that means you might be able to get away with a single AmpliFi Alien router.

-However, if you’re picky about network performance (like I am), you’ll probably end up with two or more routers strategically positioned around the house.
+However, if you’re picky about network performance (like I am), you’ll probably end up with an AmpliFi Alien router and one of the new Alien MeshPoints, strategically positioned around the house.